Miho1254/Miho1254/README.md

 **Lead Designer · Product / Web**
 `2022 — Present`

-Designing and building products across the WS&F community ecosystem.
+I work on the products and internal systems used to run WS&F — from ticketing and event operations to commerce and team tooling.

-My work spans **product direction, UI/UX, event systems, commerce, and internal tooling**, with platforms supporting **₫150M+ in revenue flow**.
+I contribute across **product direction, UI/UX, engineering, and operations**, with systems supporting **₫150M+ in revenue flow**.

 → [worldsimp.com](https://worldsimp.com)